Matt Western: Controversies

 In December 2020, it emerged that Western had written a foreword to a report at the centre of a climate lobbying controversy.
 The report claimed that electric vehicles had a poorer carbon footprint than petrol ones.
 The report purported to be written by an independent organisation, but was in fact written by a PR firm owned by the spouse of a director of Aston Martin.
 After this emerged, Western said that he was "disappointed that the report has since been used to push an anti-electrification line in the media", and that he "was not aware of any link between the PR firm involved and Aston Martin".

 Policies and views

-Western has been vocal in his support for sustainable energy.
-While a County Councillor, he was instrumental in introducing the Warwickshire Energy Plan in 2015.
-Western has also advocated in favour of electric vehicles, and from Jul 2019, served as Chair of the All-Party Parliamentary Group for Electric Vehicles.
+Western has spoken in favour of electric vehicles, and from July 2019, served as Chair of the All-Party Parliamentary Group for Electric Vehicles.
+Western has described himself as "a big proponent for green energy", but has criticized solar farms in his constituency, arguing that they are "not appropriate."

 Western is a signatory of the MPs Not Border Guards pledge, which vows to not report constituents to the Home Office for immigration enforcement.

 Personal life

 Western is married to Rebecca Earle, a history professor at Warwick University, and they live in Leamington.
-He supports Arsenal FC.
+He supports Arsenal FC in the Premier League.